Mayankg-13/cognizant-java-fse/README.md

 # Cognizant Java FSE Training Portfolio

-This repository contains the training exercises completed as part of the Cognizant Java Full Stack Engineering (FSE) Deepskill Program, organized week-wise.
+This repository contains the training exercises completed as part of the Cognizant Java FSE React Deepskill Program, organized week-wise.

 ---